Petersham RUFC: Early years: 1883–1907

 By the late 1890s however, the Sydney rugby scene was changing.
-In 1897 a new body, the Metropolitan Rugby Union, had been formed to oversee the Sydney club competitions.
+In 1897 a new body, the Metropolitan Rugby Union (MRU), had been formed to oversee the Sydney club competitions.
 A natural consequence of this was the extinction of a large number of Junior clubs, and indeed by the start of the 1898 season over twenty founding members of the new union, including the entire Fourth Junior competition, had disappeared from its books.
 Petersham, who had been suffering from a drain of quality players to the Senior competition anyway, was a more significant and probably unintended casualty of this policy.

 Fortunately however, the club was strong enough to survive the setback.
-While most of the Junior clubs disenfranchised by the Metropolitan Rugby Union from 1897 to 1900 simply ceased to exist, a few, including Petersham, continued to play amongst themselves outside the jurisdiction of the Metropolitan and New South Wales Rugby Unions.
+While most of the Junior clubs disenfranchised by the MRU from 1897 to 1900 simply ceased to exist, a few, including Petersham, continued to play amongst themselves outside the jurisdiction of the MRU and NSWRU.
 This competition was formalised in 1901 as the City and Suburban Association, the direct ancestor of modern Subbies rugby.
 Petersham is the only surviving founding member of that competition - the basis of our claim to be Australia's oldest Subbies club!
 Petersham played in the new competition from 1901 to 1905, winning it in 1904.

-In 1906, Petersham followed the example of previous City and Suburban premiers and switched to the Metropolitan Rugby Union's Borough competition, which had been established in 1902 to counter the threat of the new rebel union.
+In 1906, Petersham followed the example of previous City and Suburban premiers and switched to the MRU's Borough competition, which had been established in 1902 to counter the threat of the new rebel union.
 Petersham played in the Borough competition for two years, until it was discontinued at the end of the 1907 season.
 At this time the club ceased operation for the first time since its inception, and there follows a gap of some years before becoming one of the first Sydney clubs to reform after the Great War.
 This is the only discontinuity in the history of the club.